PopularPays/rails_api_interview_practice/README.md

 There should be some mechanism for changing the state for `gigs` and `gig payments`.
 You can optionally use the [AASM gem](https://github.com/aasm/aasm).

+## Database

+Your application should be using ActiveRecord so the underlying database shouldn't matter much.
+We will be testing using the PostgreSQL database.

 ## Testing

 Add whatever test coverage you deem necessary.
 Please use the [rspec](https://github.com/rspec/rspec-rails) testing framework.